Paramount Television: Formation and Desilu merger

 On December 15, 1966, CBS president John T. Reynolds left his role and became president of Paramount Pictures' new Paramount Television division.
 In 1967, Paramount Television Enterprises began distributing Portfolio I, a package of 60 Paramount films for syndication.

 Charles Bluhdorn's Gulf+Western bought Desilu in 1967, which was merged into Paramount, who had been Desilu's next door neighbor since the closure of RKO Pictures.
 The sale resulted in Paramount Television assuming production of Desilu programs in December of that year.
 The three Desilu lots – the original RKO Studios and two Culver City locations – were included in the sale, but the Justice Department forced Bluhdorn to sell the Culver Studios to avoid a monopoly.
 The old RKO globe is still in place at the corner of Gower and Melrose in the Paramount lot.

 The first PTV production to premiere after the re-incorporation was Here's Lucy.
 Paramount only produced the first season however, selling their stake in the show to Ball after the season finale.
 Throughout that, Paramount started good relations with ABC, allowing it to produce several shows in the 1960s and the 1970s, with The Brady Bunch and The Odd Couple becoming the biggest hits for the studio.

 In 1971, Douglas S. Cramer, who served as vice president in charge of production at the studio had left, to start out his production company affiliated with Columbia Pictures and Screen Gems.
 In 1972, Thomas Miller, who was vice president of program development and Edward Milkis, who served in charge of post-production would leave the studio to start their own production company Miller/Milkis Productions with a development deal at the studio.
 Happy Days would go on to be a hit for both the studio and Miller/Milkis, with subsequent spin-offs that were served to launch a franchise.
 In 1977, Gary Nardino then become president of the studio.

 Gulf+Western had plans to launch a television network in the late 1970s, the Paramount Television Service, with a new Star Trek series as the cornerstone of the network.
 But these plans were scrapped, and Star Trek: Phase II was reworked into Star Trek: The Motion Picture.

-In 1979, Terry Keegan, Paramount employee, joined with Arthur Fellows to launch a Paramount-affiliated production company The Fellows/Keegan Company, who was worked until 1983, when it went alternative deals with the company.
+In 1979, Terry Keegan, Paramount employee, joined with former QM Productions production executive Arthur Fellows to launch a Paramount-affiliated production company The Fellows/Keegan Company, who was worked until 1983, when it went alternative deals with the company.
 In 1983, Gary Nardino had left the company to start out a company affiliated with Paramount, Gary Nardino Productions, of which they stayed for six years until 1989.

 In 1984, former MGM producer Leonard Goldberg joined Paramount to serve as production agreement with the studio via Mandy Films.
 In 1986, Eddie Murphy, who had success with starring films for Paramount's own movie studio, launched Eddie Murphy Television Enterprises with a deal at Paramount Television for their own projects.
-In 1988, Murphy signed a contract with CBS to develop their own TV projects.
+In 1988, Murphy signed a contract with CBS to develop their own television projects.